 According to PayScale, the average college graduate with a Bachelor of Science (BS) degree in criminal justice makes $54,000 per year.
 Keep in mind that most criminal justice majors go on to law school, and full-fledged lawyers make vastly larger salaries.

-Recommended Degree Programs for 2021
+Recommended Degree Programs

 Contact schools for information on enrollment, tuition, and aid